Yorkshire’s ultimate Christmas adventure and award-winning winter light display returns to Stockeld Park in Wetherby for 2023.

 Festive Outdoor Ice Rink

-Stockeld Park has one of the few real outdoor festive ice rinks in Yorkshire so make sure you get the kids to give it a go.
+Stockeld Park has one of the few real outdoor Christmas ice rinks in Yorkshire so make sure you get the kids to give it a go.
 Don’t forget to take spare clothes with you just in case they spend more time on their bottom than on their feet!

 The Illuminated Maze